voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 ![Wired Settings](./Edge-network1.png)
 ![IPv4 Settings](./Edge-network2.png)

-Now you can toggle the Wired Network off and then back on for the new settings to take effect.
+Now **toggle the Wired Network off and then back on** for the new settings to take effect.

-Next, DoubleClick the "Install Ubuntu 20.xx.x LTS" icon on the desktop.
+Next, DoubleClick the "Install Ubuntu 20.04.x LTS" icon on the desktop.

 ## <a name="step4"></a>Step 4: Configure Installation